SC upholds IBC provisions on corporate debt recovery from personal guarantors

-New Delhi, May 21 (IANS) The Supreme Court on Friday held that the Centre's notification of November 15, 2019, which allowed financial institutions to proceed against individual corporate guarantors for recovery of loans of a company under Insolvency and Bankruptcy Code (IBC) proceedings, "is legal and valid".
+New Delhi: The Supreme Court on Friday held that the Centre's notification of November 15, 2019, which allowed financial institutions to proceed against individual corporate guarantors for recovery of loans of a company under Insolvency and Bankruptcy Code (IBC) proceedings, "is legal and valid".

 A bench of Justices L. Nageswara Rao and S. Ravindra Bhatt said: "It is also held that approval of a resolution plan relating to a corporate debtor does not operate so as to discharge the liabilities of personal guarantors (to corporate debtors).
 The writ petitions, transferred cases and transfer petitions are accordingly dismissed in the above terms, without order on costs."